jwashek/exagora.me/_posts/2022-10-16-the-blood-of-jesus.md

 ---
-title: "Is Jesus' Blood Necessary?"
+title: "Is the Blood of Jesus Necessary?"
 excerpt: "You might know Jesus died on the Cross, was buried, and rose again.
-The Bible also mentioned he shed His blood for us.
+The Bible also mentioned He shed His blood for us.
 But was this necessary for the remission of our sins?"
 image:
   path: /images/blood.jpeg
   caption: "Photo from [Bob Yandian Ministries](https://www.bobyandian.com/bible-topics/the-blood-and-the-name)"